nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 {  // Beginning of `if` scope

     /*
-        This code can look out into the "higher" scope and modify a variable defined out there.
+        This code can look out into the "outer" scope and modify a variable defined out there.
     */
     const monthlyFoodCost += 23.00